jenssgb/traefik-and-wordpress/README.md

 # Traefik and Wordpress
 A simple compose script wich will allow you to run traefik and wordpress with MySQL and docker.

+# Please note
+- This is for lab and testing purposes only.
+- For safety reasons it is absolutely necessary to deal with all elements in detail.

 # How to use:
 - Register a domain
 - Add the IP Adress of your Linux Server to the Domain DNS A-Record